awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 Type: [AttributeFilter](API_AttributeFilter.md) object
 Required: No

+ ** [DocumentRelevanceOverrideConfigurations](#API_Query_RequestSyntax) **   <a name="Kendra-Query-request-DocumentRelevanceOverrideConfigurations"></a>
+Overrides relevance tuning configurations of fields or attributes set at the index level\.
+If you use this API to override the relevance tuning configured at the index level, but there is no relevance tuning configured at the index level, then Amazon Kendra does not apply any relevance tuning\.
+If there is relevance tuning configured at the index level, but you do not use this API to override any relevance tuning in the index, then Amazon Kendra uses the relevance tuning that is configured at the index level\.
+If there is relevance tuning configured for fields at the index level, but you use this API to override only some of these fields, then for the fields you did not override, the importance is set to 1\.
+Type: Array of [DocumentRelevanceConfiguration](API_DocumentRelevanceConfiguration.md) objects
+Array Members: Minimum number of 0 items\.
+Maximum number of 500 items\.
+Required: No

  ** [Facets](#API_Query_RequestSyntax) **   <a name="Kendra-Query-request-Facets"></a>
 An array of documents attributes\.
 Amazon Kendra returns a count for each attribute key specified\.
 You can use this information to help narrow the search for your user\.
 Type: Array of [Facet](API_Facet.md) objects
 Required: No

  ** [IndexId](#API_Query_RequestSyntax) **   <a name="Kendra-Query-request-IndexId"></a>
 The unique identifier of the index to search\.
-The identifier is returned in the response from the [CreateIndex](API_CreateIndex.md) operation\.
+The identifier is returned in the response from the `CreateIndex` operation\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`